I2P: The Private Layer of the Web

 Tor Network Structure Refresh

 I’ll start off with a refresher on Tor.
 There are enough similarities between the networks that without diving too deep it helps with some comparisons.
 Tor has various elements to its network.
 A basic Tor connection takes a minimum of three different kinds of nodes.
 An entry node, a relay, and an exit.
 The first node is your entry node.
-Keep in mind any relay node can act as an entry node, the only difference being that the entry is the only node that knows who you really are.
+Keep in mind, any relay node can act as an entry node, the only difference being that the entry is the only node that knows who you really are.

 Relay nodes are the ones that pass your traffic along to exit nodes after a few hops.
 The exit node communicates with your destination and can forward traffic out of the network.
 Exit nodes serve as a source for your destination server.
 This is part of how Tor keeps your traffic anonymous.
 Exit nodes also send the traffic back to you.

 Directory servers are critical for maintaining Tor network.
 They store the identity of the nodes on the network.
 The directory servers are hard coded into the Tor browser and when you fire up the Tor browser these directory servers choose your entry, relay, and exit to form a circuit.
-At the time of writing there are only 10 directory servers.
+At the time of writing, there are only 10 directory servers.
 You can see them here.
 The other purpose of these servers is to maintain the health of the network by monitoring the activity of nodes and replacing unhealthy nodes with healthy ones to maintain the stability of the network.

 That's Tor in a nutshell.
 On to I2P